ALLAN-DIP/diplomacy/README.md

 The complete documentation is available at [diplomacy.readthedocs.io](https://diplomacy.readthedocs.io/).

 Update: the documentation isn't updated for the latest changes.
-See [here](https://fengs-organization-3.gitbook.io/diplomacy-documentation/) for (not all) example usage.
+See [Feng's Diplomacy Documentation](https://fengs-organization-3.gitbook.io/diplomacy-documentation/) for (not all) example usage.

 ## Getting Started